Canon 1D Mark II vs Nikon D7000

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II and the D7000 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the D7000 was followed by the Nikon D7100.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark II vs Nikon D7000